ubccr/ccrdocs/pages/cloud/using.md

 ### Managing your Project with the Cloud Dashboard

-Once you've requested and been granted an account on the Lake Effect cloud, you will be able to login in to the web console.
+Once you've requested and been granted an account on the LakeEffect cloud, you will be able to login in to the web console.
-Your username and password for Lake Effect are the same as your CCR username and password.
+Your username and password for LakeEffect are the same as your CCR username and password.
 However, you need additional privileges to be allowed to login to the cloud.
 You will be informed when your cloud account is ready.

-[The Lake Effect Dashboard (Horizon)](https://dashboard.cloud.ccr.buffalo.edu) - simplifies management of your project's cloud resources and provides information on your group's usage.
+[The LakeEffect Dashboard (Horizon)](https://dashboard.cloud.ccr.buffalo.edu) - simplifies management of your project's cloud resources and provides information on your group's usage.

 ![](../images/cloud/openid.png)